Six men accused of murdering Kevin 'Kastro' Ratana revealed as three more plead not guilty in Whanganui District Court

 Four police officers, four prison officers and two court security officers were stationed around a public gallery that was notably emptier on Thursday than at an earlier appearance in November when tensions boiled over in the courtroom.

-During that appearance, the Mongrel Mob members began barking like dogs and yelling "sieg heil" forcing an increased security presence to remove all gang members from the courtroom.
+During that appearance, Mongrel Mob members began barking like dogs and yelling "sieg heil" following not guilty pleas entered by Damien Kuru and Damien Fantham-Baker, forcing an increased security presence to remove all gang members from the courtroom.

 A brawl erupted outside, resulting in the arrest of two men.